scloud19/SECipedia/Node/http.md

 				Emitted each time a client requests a http CONNECT method.
 					CONNECT is an HTTP verb that is used for tunneling purposes.
+						Ex: If we open a telnet session and DO
+							CONNECT zachroof.com:443

+							// The proxy will answer with
+							HTTP/1.0 200 Connection established

+							This means that the proxy set up the tunnel to the host.
+Now you can communicate with the host through the tunnel.

 				function (response, socket, head) { }

 				EX:
+					//if confused on the ordering of events, look at http://stackoverflow.com/questions/25941175/calling-nodejs-request-end-method-before-setting-up-the-listeners

 				var http = require('http');
 				var net = require('net');
 				var url = require('url');